 May 2018 – Five institutions have signed on to take part in the evaluation pilot.
 In the fall of 2018, UBC, North Island College, Camosun College, Vancouver Community College, and Langara College will be testing Blackboard Ally.

 March 2018 – EdTech and Accessibility representatives from the 25 public post-secondary institutions were invited to attend an informational webinar.
 Also invited were representatives of BCNet and CAPER-BC.
-View slides.
+View the AllyWebinar slides.

 For more information

 This project is being coordinated by Clint Lalonde, Manager of Education Technology and Development.
 You can contact Clint Lalonde at BCcampus for more information.